Executive Director CSR, Diversity and Philanthropy. Deputy Chair for the Orange Foundation

 She is also on the board of the Club XXIè Siècle, a think and do tank promoting diversity through excellence and exemplary courses.

 Elizabeth Tchoungui is a Chevalier des Arts et Lettres.

-From 1 September 2020, Elisabeth Tchoungui will become the new Executive Director CSR, Diversity and Philanthropy.
-In particular, she will oversee Orange’s Social Responsibility policy in line with the objectives of the Engage2025 strategic plan.
-She will also take on the role of Deputy Chair for the Orange Foundation.
+From 1 September 2020, Elisabeth Tchoungui is the new Executive Director CSR, Diversity and Philanthropy.
+In particular, she is in charge of Orange’s Social Responsibility policy in line with the objectives of the Engage2025 strategic plan.
+She also takes on the role of Deputy Chair for the Orange Foundation.